This is the complete list of features currently available in Yag.

 - Various animated effects (fires, spells) that can be equipped in hand or used as independent pawns

-- Many non animated objects (houses, trees, rocks, boats, bridges, chests, statues, etc.) that can be used as pawns
+- Thousands of non animated objects (houses, trees, rocks, boats, bridges, chests, statues, etc.) that can be used as pawns

 - Those objects are like the other pawns, they have their health (for example to count when a building is destroyed)